gvwilson/sensibleadventures/shapers/shapers.md

 while easy challenges have positive ones (bonuses).

-If a character tries to do a challenge, the player rolls three dice, adds up their results, and then adds their rating and the challenges's rating as well.
+If a character tries to do a challenge, her player rolls three dice, adds up the results, and then adds their rating and the challenges's rating as well.
 If the total is 10 or less,
 they have failed;
 on 11 or more,
 they have succeeded.

-> **Example:**
 > Gertrude is trying to take apart the clockwork timer on a small bomb.
-> The challenge's difficulty is -1, and her Dexterity is -2.
+> The challenge's rating is -1, and her Dexterity is -2.
 > She rolls 3 dice and gets 5, 4, and 2, for a total of 11;
 > after subtracting 1 for the difficulty and 2 for her poor Dexterity,
 > her total is only 8,